sergev/baoclone/README.txt

     git clone https://github.com/sergev/baoclone

-To build on Linux or Mac OS X, run:
+To build and install on Linux or Mac OS X, use:

     make
     make install